IC27 Mock Test Sample 10

 d) Social health insurance

-c) Funded by the government on behalf of users
+c) Healthcare providers are funded by the government on behalf of users

 a) Coverage for natural disasters

-b) Comprehensive medical care to industrial employees & families
+b) Comprehensive medical care to industrial sector employees and their families

-Q6.
-How many health insurance products are currently available in India?
+6. How many health insurance products are currently available in the Indian market?

 a) More than 100